 Santi has come on this medical mission from one of the finest hospitals in Madrid, Spain, bringing with him an anesthesiologist and a nurse.
 He is an eminent surgeon, a Fellow of the American College of Surgeons, and the pioneer of a particular procedure for the repair of a diaphragmatic hernia.
 But here he finds himself operating in a run-down facility, with antiquated instruments.
 Several of the operating lights are burned out and a breathing apparatus is patched with tape – but no matter.
 God has brought him here, and God will guide his hands.
 All 27 surgeries are successful and, remarkably under the conditions, there are no infections.

-Santi was invited to head up this medical mission by Fr.
+Santi was invited to particepate in this medical mission by Valentyna and Fr.
 Pablo Escrivá de Romaní, a priest from the Archdiocese of Madrid who is now a full-time missionary with Chalice of Mercy.
 Santi and his wife Fatima were part of a prayer group led by Fr.
 Pablo at his former parish in Madrid.
 He had wanted to go on mission for some time, so Fr.
 Pablo’s invitation to Ukraine met with a rapid yes.

 Another person looms large in all of this.
 He is Dr. Ivan Ivanovich, a Catholic Ukrainian surgeon in charge of the hospital floor where Santi is seeing patients.
 Ivan is a sturdy, energetic man around 40 years of age.
 His cheerful disposition is paired with a deep faith that has led him to place his medical practice under the patronage of St. Padre Pio.
 Fr.
 Pablo celebrates Mass in Ivan’s office for the team, and a spirit of prayer and Christian love infuses the mission at every step.